All "Moments" pages are Spoiler Free. UNMARKED SPOILERS below.

 - The newly revamped Scarlet Monastary and Scholomance offer several:

-- Second, one of the bosses is so childish that she's surprised by how much dying hurts.
+- One of the bosses is so childish that she's surprised by how much dying hurts.
 Given the way she acted, it was likely she was a Psychopathic Man Child who didn't even realize the atrocities she was committing.

 - Which circles back to Fridge Horror once you realize, that Mograine had been dead for several years in-game already.
 Whitemane was still in love with him years after he died.

 - The Fall of Theramore.
-Hundreds of people, Including Rhonin, a few named minor characters and the widely adored city of Theramore being wiped out in an instant at the behest of Garrosh.
-This Troper plays a Horde character, and he still feels shocked and despaired to his very core for what Garrosh wrought to the many innocent people for no reason other than being a dick.
+Hundreds of people, including Rhonin, a few named minor characters and the widely adored city of Theramore being wiped out in an instant at the behest of Garrosh.

 - The Fountain of Youth quest chain.
 It starts with a night elf, obsessed with immortality so much, he ignored his daughter in search of the fountain of youth.
 He finally found it, only to discover it wasn't what he'd hoped it would be—the waters did not create life, but transferred it.
 As he aided the pandaren he began to regret his actions prior.
 But most tearjerking of all, his daughter (a sentinel) died fighting the leader of the mogu... and he used the waters of the fountain to give his life for her.

 - Suna Silentstrike's grief at finding her dead husband.